 The name of the dessert comes from the fact that three kinds of milk are used to prepare the cake: cream or whole milk, condensed milk that has been sweetened and evaporated milk.

 Tres leches cake is a heavy treat that looks a lot more like pudding versus cake.
 However, if you love pudding or cake, you’ll likely eat this dessert up — literally.
 And pairing it with some black coffee couldn’t be a better way to end your Christmas dinner.

 Along with highlighting some of the most common Peruvian Christmas foods, we offer a glimpse at other popular Peruvian foods you can enjoy year round.

 For instance, we provide information on the popular Peruvian anticuchos if you have a hankering for fire-grilled meat skewers.
 We can also show you how to use the Peruvian aji amarillo pepper to create a delicious rice and dipping sauce.

-And to shop for Peruvian foods and drinks visit our online store.
+And to shop for imported Peruvian foods and drinks visit our online store.